 The Republic of Botswana is in Southern Africa.
 Botswana is bordered by Namibia on the west and north, Zambia at a narrow strip in the north, Zimbabwe on the east, and South Africa on the east and south.
-Botswana has an area of 581,730 sq km with an estimated population of 2.209 million inhabitants (estimate July 2016, CIA World FactBook) and a literacy rate of 88.5%.
+Botswana has an area of 581,730 sq km with an estimated population of 2,154,863 million inhabitants (2017 Botswana Demographic Survey) and a literacy rate of 88.5%.
 63% percent of the total population is between 15 and 64 years of age.
-Gaborone, the capital city, has a population of about 247, 000 (2014).
+Gaborone, the capital city, has a population of about 269,000 (2018).
 The official language is English.

-Botswana has maintained one of the world's highest economic growth rates since independence in 1966.
-This is largely attributed to mining of diamonds, which collectively make up one of the world's largest diamond reserves.
-The revenue earned from diamonds drive Botswana's economy.
-However, recent economic and political changes in the region encouraged the Government to explore other means of diversifying the economy as dependence on mineral wealth forms a narrow economic base and are not sustainable.
+Botswana has maintained one of the world's highest

+economic growth rates since independence in 1966.
+This is largely attributed to diamond mining, with Botswana having one of the world's largest diamond reserves.
+The revenue earned from diamonds are the primary driver of the Botswanan economy.
+However, recent economic and political changes in the region encouraged the Government to explore other means of diversifying the economy as dependence on mineral wealth forms a narrow economic base which is not sustainable.
 The Government established a Botswana and Economic Advisory Council (BEAC) in August 2005, who developed the "Botswana Excellence -- A Strategy for Economic Diversification and Sustainable Growth" and Action Plan.
 The Action Plan outlines projects aimed at driving implementation of the Economic Diversification and Sustainable Growth Strategy.
-The Action Plan and Strategy were approved by Cabinet in December 2006 and November 2008 respectively.
+Cabinet approved the Action Plan and Strategy in December 2006 and November 2008 respectively.
+The first National VIsion lapsed in September 2016.
+It has been replaced by Vision 2036, which aims to transform Botswana from an upper middle-income contry to a high income country by 2036.
+Botswana Statistics indicates that the real 2017 GDP per capita is 40,779 pula.

 The development of a national ICT framework is perceived as a shift from a factor endowments economy to an efficiency driven economy that will pave way to an innovative driven economy.
 In this context Botswana's first National Information and Communications Technology Policy was approved by Parliament in 2007 [Maitlamo National Policy for ICT Development 2007].
 In terms of ICT infrastructure, there are two diversified fibre links to South Africa.
 There are also radio links to Namibia, Zimbabwe and Zambia.
 There are also direct Satellite links to UK, US, Canada as well as direct connectivity to London through SAT3 undersea cable.
-Botswana invested in fibre-optic networks locally and international to ensure good communication infrastructure.
-These include: NEPAD-Led Undersea Cable, East African Submarine System (EASSy), West African Festoon System and West Africa Coast Cable System (WACS).
-The National Backbone (TransKalahari Fibre Optic Ring) was installed in 2008 and funded by Botswana Telecommunications Corporation (the incumbent fixed line operator).
-The cross-border fibre optic cable connections connect

-Botswana to South Africa, Namibia, Zambia and Zimbabwe.
-An Internet Exchange point was set up in 2005.
+Botswana invested in both local and international fibre-optic networks to strengthen communication infrastructure.
+These include: NEPAD-Led Undersea Cable, East African Submarine System (EASSy), West African Festoon

+System and West Africa Coast Cable System (WACS).
+The National Backbone (TransKalahari Fibre Optic Ring) was installed in 2008 and funded by Botswana Telecommunications Corporation (the national incumbent fixed line operator).
+These cross-border fibre optic cable connections connect Botswana to South Africa, Namibia, Zambia and Zimbabwe.
+The Internet Exchange point set up in 2005 significantly enhanced national connectivity.

-In relation to telecommunications, according to Botswana Communications Regulatory Authority 2016 Annual Report there were 161,641 fixed phone lines subscriptions, 3.460 million mobile phone subscriptions.
-31,301 ADSL broadband subscriptions and 3,180 fixed wireless broadband subscriptions at March 2016.
-Tele-density of mobile telephony was 171% in March 2016 and mobile Internet penetration has increased by 14% from 1.188 million in March 2015 to 1.360 million in March 2016.
+In relation to telecommunications, according to Botswana Communications Regulatory Authority 2018 Annual Report there were 141,835 fixed phone lines subscriptions (a fall from 161,641 in 2016), 3.181 million mobile phone subscriptions (a fall from 3.46 million in 2016), 40,164 ADSL broadband subscriptions (a significant increase from 31,301 in 2016) and 10,350 fixed wireless broadband subscriptions at March 2018 (again with a significant increase from 3,180 in 2016).
+Teledensity of mobile telephony was 157% in March 2018 (falling from 171% in March 2016) and mobile Internet penetration has increased by 9% from from 1.404 million in March 2017 to 1.523 million in March 2018.
+Teledensity for fixed telephony is 7%.